KBlixt/Trailer-Downloader/README.md

+# This script is not maintained.
+I'd recommend my other script for this purpouse: [Movie-Extra-Downloader](https://github.com/KBlixt/Movie-Extra-Downloader)

 # Trailer-Downloader

 This script will go through your movie library and search for a trailer on youtube and download the best one (hopefully).